DillanImans/Pathfinding-Visualizer/README.md

 * Certain styling and functions could be made better.
 ----
 ### Future Updates
-No plan on any updates.
+No plan on any future updates.

 ----
 ### Personal Importance
 I've always wanted to make a Pathfinding Algorithm Visualizer, and here I finally have!